-- a) For purposes of this Section, only the following are applicable: - 1) Daytime hours means any continuous 16-hour period between 6:00 a.m. and 11:00 p.m. local time; and - 2) Nighttime hours means those 8 hours between 10:00 p.m. and 7:00 a.m. which are not part of the 16 continuous daytime hours. - 3) The reference time for L{eq}, as defined in 35 Ill.
+- a) For purposes of this Section, only the following are applicable: - 1) Daytime hours means any continuous 16-hour period between 6:00 a.m. and 11:00 p.m. local time.; and - 2) Nighttime hours means those 8 hours between 10:00 p.m. and 7:00 a.m. thatwhich are not part of the 16 continuous daytime hours. - 3) The reference time for L{eq} , as defined in 35 Ill.
 Adm.
-Code 900.101 is one hour.

-- 4) New Impacting Forging Operation is that property-line-noise-source comprised of impact forging operation on which construction began after September 1, 1982. - 5) Existing Impact Forging Operation is that property-line-noise-source comprised of impact forging operations which are in existence on September 1, 1982, - b) Emission Limitations for New Impact Forging Operation.
+Code 900.101± is one hour. - 4) "New ImpactingImpact Forging Operation" is that property-line-noisesource comprised of impact forging operation on which construction began after September 1, 1982. - 5) "Existing Impact Forging Operation" is that the property-line-noise-source comprised of impact forging operations that werewhich are in existence on September 1, 1982., - b) Emission Limitations for New Impact Forging Operation=

-No-A new impact forging operation must notshall cause or allow the emission of impulsive sound to any receiving Class A or B land thatwhich exceeds the allowable sound levels specified in the following table when measured at any point within thesuch receiving land.
-Sound, provided, however, that no measurement of sound pressure levels mustshall be measured at leastmade less than 25 feet from thesuch new impact forging operation's property-line.
+No-A new impact forging operation must notshall cause or allow the emission of impulsive sound to any receiving Class A or B land thatwhich exceeds the allowable sound levels specified in the following table± when measured at any point within thesuch receiving land.
+Sound pressure, provided, however, that no measurement of sound levels mustshall be measured at leastmade less than 25 feet from thesuch new impact forging operation's property-line.

-Allowable Highly- Impulsive Sound Levels (L{eq}) in Decibels Emitted To Class A or B Land from New Impact Forging Operation c) Limitations for Existing Impact Forging Operation
+Allowable Highly--Impulsive Sound Levels (Leq) in Decibels Emitted To Class A or B Land from New Impact Forging Operation c) Limitations for Existing Impact Forging Operation